scaljeri/agario/README.md

 let okd =  window.onkeydown; window.onkeydown = (e) => {console.log('down:' + e.keyCode);okd({keyCode: e.keyCode === 32 ?
 32 : 87});}
 let oku =  window.onkeyup; window.onkeyup = (e) => { console.log('up:' + e.keyCode);oku({keyCode: e.keyCode === 32 ?
 32 : 87});}

-### agarly.com
+### agarly.com - Play it like a PRO
 Although agar.io is a great game, [agarly](http://agarly.com/2W41j) is a variant of this game with a lot more action and a lot mor fun.
 It is a game where you have to be fast and trick you opponents all the time.
-Maybe in the far future I'll write a bot for this game too, but until then you have to do it human-play only.
+Maybe in the far future I'll write a bot for this game too, but until then you have to do it with human-play only.
-As with agar.io, this game has a lot of PRO's too, and to beat them I've written a hack which enables you to shoot with any key (not **spacebar** of course).
+I've written a hack which enables you to shoot with any key (not **spacebar** of course).
 This way you can switch faster between splitting (**spacebar**) and merging (**shooting**).
-Goto agarly to the and copy-past the code below into your browser's console (tested in Chrome only) and you can play as a PRO!
+Copy-past the code below into your browser's console (tested in Chrome only) and you can play as a PRO!

     (function (w) {